🔍 공개 퀴즈 검색

 An invasive species in a new ecosystem typically:

-2. Struggles to survive
+2. Struggles to survive in new habitat

 3. Immediately goes extinct